thesixeyedknight/HoriPy/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+- The majority of this repository is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.
+- The code in the `mod_pdb2pqr` directory is based on [pdb2pqr](https://github.com/Electrostatics/pdb2pqr), which is distributed under its original license.
+See the license file in that directory for more information.